AgoraIO/Basic-Video-Broadcasting/OpenLive-Windows/README.md

 Finally, Open OpenLive.sln with your VC++ 2013(or higher) and build all solution and run.

 Note：
+  1. After the program is compiled, if the program "xxx\xxx\xxx\Debug\Language\English.dll" cannot be started when running the program, please select the OpenLive project in the Solution Explorer and right click.
+In the pop-up menu bar, select "Set as startup project" to solve.
+Then run the program again.
-  You may encounter crash when running this demo under debug mode.
+  2. You may encounter crash when running this demo under debug mode.
 Please run this demo under release mode.

 ## Developer Environment Requirements
 * VC++ 2013(or higher)